ikerloir35/16BlackJack/README.md

 ## Project Summary

 ### Purpose

+Developmening of an Android Game application.

-This Android application is a modern implementation of the classic BlackJack card game.
-The game features a clean, intuitive interface while maintaining the traditional rules and excitement of BlackJack.
+We designed a version of the classic BlackJack card game.
+It features a clean, intuitive interface while maintaining some basic traditional rules of BlackJack.
+Used Android tools for interacting with the calendar, camara, notifications, music, and other features.

+The persistency is obtained by using a local database with SQLLite and a cloud database with Firebase.
+Google Oauth has been used for user authentication.

 ### Technology Stack

 - **Language**: Kotlin
 - **Platform**: Android
 - **Architecture**: MVVM (Model-View-ViewModel)